samuk/Open-Pi/compliance/Manual.md

 ## 2.5.1 Serial connection at UART0
-The default and recommended way to communicate with the board is using the serial connection available at UART0 connector.
+The default and recommended way to communicate with the board is using the serial connection available at UART0 pins on the 40pin header.
 You would probably need an USB<->SERIAL cable for such a connection.
 Even if you intend to use HDMI or LCD it is a good idea to have it as a basis – the video output is not always reliable and if you set wrong display settings you would be unable to recover the software without an alternative connection.

-We distribute a ready-to-use cable.
+Olimex Ltd distribute a ready-to-use cable.
 Even if you already have such a cable or you decide to purchase it elsewhere it is advisable to check this product page for a reference: Product page If you decide to make your own cable you would need to consider that the levels at board's UART0 are in CMOS level (3.3V) and you would need a convertor to bring them to the TTL level of your